ocaml-ppx/ocamlformat/README.md

 As mentioned in the Options section, when the option `--disable-outside-detected-project` is set, .ocamlformat files outside of the project (including the one in `XDG_CONFIG_HOME`) are not read.
 The project root of an input file is taken to be the nearest ancestor directory that contains a .git or .hg or dune-project file.
 If no config file is found, then the formatting is disabled.

-This feature is often the behavior you can expect form OCamlFormat when it is directly run from your text editor, so it is advised to use this option.
+This feature is often the behavior you can expect from OCamlFormat when it is directly run from your text editor, so it is advised to use this option.

 ### Emacs setup